vudaltsov/exceptionally/README.md

 use function Udaltsov\Exceptionally\exceptionally;

 exceptionally()
+    ->throwSuppressed()
     ->callable(static function (): void {
         @include __DIR__.'/script.php';
     })
-    ->throwSuppressed()
     ->call()
 ;
 ```

 ### Immutability

 The `exceptionally()` configurator is immutable.
 It returns a new object on each call (same as [PSR-7](https://www.php-fig.org/psr/psr-7/) Messages).
-Hence, you can safely reuse a preconfigured instance.
+Hence, you can safely reuse a preconfigured instance in your code.

 ### Exceptions